 Catalyzing the Clean Energy Transition

 Renewable energy will be the backbone of a decarbonized economy.
 Massachusetts ratepayers currently face staggering energy bills tied to the sharp rise in fossil fuel prices and our grid’s over-reliance on natural gas.
-A transition to clean energy will be essential to reducing consumer costs, increasing reliability, securing energy diversity and independence, and creating new jobs.
-We must develop massive amounts of clean energy infrastructure, from offshore wind and solar to energy storage and transmission.
+A transition to clean energy will reduce consumer costs, increase reliability, secure energy diversity and independence, and create new jobs.
+We must develop massive amounts of clean energy infrastructure, from offshore wind and solar to energy storage and an upgraded transmission system.
 A successful clean energy transition will lower residents’ bills, provide them with reliable energy, and make their communities healthier.

 We at ELM advocate for:

-• Collaboration among the New England states to increase ambition on offshore wind targets while ensuring projects are developed in a timely, equitable, and responsible manner.
+• Increased collaboration among the New England states to increase ambition on offshore wind.

-• Local and regional electric transmission solutions that increase grid reliability, decrease ratepayer costs, benefit local communities, and minimize impacts on the natural environment.
+• Smart transmission solutions that increase electric grid reliability, decrease ratepayer costs, benefit local communities, and minimize impacts on the natural environment.

 • An effective next-generation solar incentive program that ensures appropriate siting and development.

-• Fostering a diverse clean energy workforce and supply chain that creates high-quality jobs, provides access to opportunity, and builds wealth in historically disadvantaged communities.
+• Building a diverse clean energy workforce and supply chain that creates high-quality jobs, provides access to opportunity, and builds wealth in historically disadvantaged communities.

 In 2020, ELM founded the New England for Offshore Wind Coalition to support the timely and responsible development of this game-changing renewable energy resource.